-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 Pros & Cons

-The positives, like on Google, are obvious – scale.
+The positives, as with Google, are obvious – scale.
 If you sell blue widgets and you want to be where people search for them, then you want to be on Amazon.

-In fact, some can argue based on the numbers that having a ton of great and useful content might help you rank on Google and get all those folks trying to figure out what blue widgets are and which one they need, but unless you’re on Amazon, you won’t be where they are when they’re actually looking to convert.
+In fact, some can argue, based on the numbers, that having a ton of great and useful content might help you rank on Google and get all those folks trying to figure out what blue widgets are and which one they need, but unless you’re on Amazon, you won’t be where they are when they’re actually looking to convert.

 The downside is that the competition is fierce, the pricing and other details are easy to compare vs. competing products, and the cost for selling there can get pretty costly at times.
+Your unique value-adds are difficult to convey in a product-centric system.

-Entering early can be difficult if you don’t have a unique product as sales and reviews are important for rankings.
+Entering early can be difficult if you don’t have a unique product, as sales and reviews are important for rankings.
 For the same reason, well-established companies with good products and reputations can hold their placements well.

 There are also CPC options for product promotion.
 It can be pricey, but you’re also getting the searcher at the buy end of the cycle, so what engine isn’t?

-It’s too early to tell right now how Alexa will impact searches and sales but this is an area to watch.
+It’s too early to tell right now how Alexa will impact searches and sales, but this is an area to watch.
 To prepare yourself for the possible scenario where Amazon wins (or at least does well in the personal assistant race), the third article below discusses it further.

 Optimization Tips